leanprover-community/lean4-metaprogramming-book/md/expressions.md

 | n, m => mkAppN (mkConst ``Nat.add) #[natExpr n, natExpr m]
 ```

-We next consider the helper `mkLambda` to construct a simple function, theconstant function on natural numbers taking value zero.
+We next consider the helper `mkLambda` to construct a simple function, the
+constant function on natural numbers taking value zero.
 The argument
 `BinderInfo.default` for the constructor says that the argument is explicit.

 More interesting functions are best constructed by using a smart constructor,